Wass76/Teryaq/API_REQUEST_BODIES_GUIDE.md

 **Endpoint:** `POST /api/v1/products/master`

-**Description:** Creates master products that can be used across multiple pharmacies.
+**Description:** Creates mastermaster products that can be used across multiple pharmacies.

 ### Request Body Structure